filetrust/Glasswall-Security-Policies/policies/underreview/Information Security Policy Guide.md

 ----------------------

--   At board level, responsibility for Information Security shall reside with the CEO.
+-   At board level, responsibility for Information Security shall reside with the CEO?.

--   The organisation's CO shall be responsible for implementing, monitoring, documenting and communicating security requirements for the organisation.
+-   The organisation's CISO shall be responsible for implementing, monitoring, documenting and communicating security requirements for the organisation.

  Reporting
 ---------

--   The C shall keep the Board informed of the information security status of the organisation by means of regular reports and presentations.
+-   The CEO shall keep the Board informed of the information security status of the organisation by means of regular reports and presentations.